ruuda/blog/posts/build-system-insights.md

 and `stack build` still produces a binary.
 In contrast,
-I had to reinstall the Python dependencies of my blog while writing this post, as the artefacts in my virtualenv suddenly became unrunnable after a system update had replaced Python 3.6 with 3.7.
+I had to reinstall the Python dependencies of my blog while writing this post, as the artefacts in my virtualenv suddenly became unusable after a system update had replaced Python 3.6 with 3.7.
 My first reinstallation attempt failed, because I had `CC` set to Clang,